2022-2023 NDT/CEDA Debate Topic

-The National Debate Tournament began at the United States Military Academy in 1947.
-It was organized and conducted by the academy at West Point for its first twenty years.
-In 1967, the National Debate Tournament entered a new era as the American Forensic Association, the national professional organization of forensics educators, assumed responsibility for the tournament.
-The NDT was moved from West Point and has been hosted by a different school every year since.
+The NDT began at the United States Military Academy at West Point in 1947.
+It was organized and conducted by the Academy at West Point for its first twenty years.
+In 1967, the NDT entered a new era.
+The American Forensic Association, the national professional organization of forensics educators, assumed responsibility for the tournament and rotating where it would be hosted to different schools every year since.

 Alex Sherman (LS/CAS '21) and Jack Booth (CAS '20), West Point Champions and back-to-back NDT qualifiers.
 First team in history to successfully navigate the Ivy Gauntlet at NDT Districts.